ahmed-osama-saad/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 that `protoc` will then save to the correct output location.

-The `protoc-gen-swift` program relies heavily on the `SwiftProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
+The `protoc-gen-swift` program relies heavily on the `SwiftProtobufAlias` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
 It also relies on another library called `SwiftProtobufPluginLibrary`